Woman operating machine in a workshop with shelves and boxes in the background

 Variable salary

-In addition to fixed salary, the President & CEO and other senior management may from time to time, by separate agreement, receive variable salary upon fulfilment of decided criteria.
-Any variable salary may consist of an annual cash salary, which may correspond to a maximum of 50 per cent of the fixed annual salary.
+In addition to fixed salary, the CEO and other senior executives may periodically, according to a separate agreement, receive variable salary for fulfilling agreed criteria.
+Any variable salary may consist of an annual cash salary and be equivalent to not more than 50 per cent of the fixed annual salary.

 A fundamental balance must exist between fixed and variable salary to avoid unhealthy risk taking.

 The degree to which the criteria were met is assessed when the measurement period for fulfilling the criteria for the payment of variable salary ends.
-The Board of Directors is responsible for determining variable cash payments to the President & CEO.
-Variable cash payments to other senior executives are determined by the Remuneration Committee.
-As regards financial targets, the assessment should be based on the Company’s latest published financial information.
+The Board of Directors is responsible for determining variable cash payments to the CEO Variable cash payments to other senior executives are determined by the Remuneration Committee.
+As regards financial targets, the assessment is based on the company’s latest published financial information.

-The terms for variable salary should be designed so that the Board, in the event of exceptional financial conditions, is able to limit or refrain from disbursing variable salaries should such action be deemed reasonable.
-In drawing up variable remuneration for the Company’s management, the Board must consider including provisions that:
+The terms for variable salary should be formulated such that the Board, in the event of exceptional financial conditions, is able to limit or refrain from making variable salary payments should such action be deemed reasonable.
+In drawing up variable remuneration for the company management, the Board must consider including provisions that:

-• impose conditions on the payment of a portion of such remuneration requiring that the achievements on which the payment was based is shown to be sustainable over time; and
+• impose conditions on the payment of a portion of such remuneration requiring that the performance on which the payment was based is shown to be sustainable over time, and

 Pension

-The President & CEO and other senior executives are covered by a defined-contribution pension, whose size depends on the outcome of the pension insurance policies taken out.
-Premiums for the defined-contribution pension must not exceed 40 percent of the fixed annual salary.
+The CEO and other senior executives are covered by a defined contribution pension, the size of which depends on the outcome of the pension insurance policies taken out.
+Premiums for the defined contribution pension must not exceed 40 per cent of the fixed annual salary.

 Other benefits

 Other benefits, including company car, travel concessions, extra healthcare insurance and occupational health services, shall be in line with market conditions and only constitute a limited share of total remuneration.
-Premiums and other costs pursuant to such benefits shall amount to not more than 10 percent of the fixed annual salary in total.
+Premiums and other costs pursuant to such benefits shall amount to not more than ten per cent of the fixed annual salary in total.

 Conditions in the case of termination